-ANN ARBOR, Mich. – NSF International, a global public health and safety organization, is now a third-party assessor for two sustainability-focused programs that verify the use of hazardous chemicals throughout much of the textile supply chain.
+ANN ARBOR, Mich. – NSF, a global public health and safety organization, is now a third-party assessor for two sustainability-focused programs that verify the use of hazardous chemicals throughout much of the textile supply chain.

 The first assessment, the Zero Discharge of Hazardous Chemicals Manufactured Restricted Substances List (ZDHC MRSL), screens for hazardous chemicals used in the processing and manufacturing of textiles.
 These chemical applications range from mold prevention used in storing leather, to emulsifier and dispersing agents for dyes and prints, to the phthalates used to make plastic buttons more flexible and durable.